This, then, is how you should pray:

 And maybe that’s why Jesus included a call to forgive others in this prayer that He taught us to pray.
 And perhaps, Christ taught us to pray these words regularly because He knows how hard forgiveness is and how messy, complicated, and difficult it can be.
 And He knows that we need to be regularly reminded to extend grace and forgiveness to those who have mistreated us…..because forgiveness isn’t easy.

 And I think that here’s a sort of grace that comes from naming that.
-And perhaps it’s only we acknowledge how difficult forgiveness is that we can begin to rely on our sin-forgiving God to show us how to forgive those who have trespassed against us.
+And perhaps it’s only when we acknowledge how difficult forgiveness is that we can begin to rely on our sin-forgiving God to show us how to forgive those who have trespassed against us.

 Update on Church’s Health & Safety Policies